Icinga/icingaweb2/doc/installation.md

 addgroup --system icingaweb2
 ````

-Add your web server's user to the system group `icingaweb2`:
+Add your web server's user to the system group `icingaweb2`
+and restart the web server:

 **Fedora, RHEL and CentOS**:
 ````
-usermod -a -G icingaweb2 apache
+usermod -a -G icingaweb2 apache service httpd restart
 ````

 **SLES and OpenSUSE**:
 ````
 usermod -A icingaweb2 wwwrun
+service apache2 restart
 ````

 **Debian and Ubuntu**:
 ````
-usermod -a -G icingaweb2 www-data
+usermod -a -G icingaweb2 www-data service apache2 restart
 ````

 Use `icingacli` to create the configuration directory which defaults to **/etc/icingaweb2**:
 ````